Phileosopher/commonplace/body-health.md

 Regular exposure to small amounts of toxins (hormesis) will often make us *stronger*.

 - To avoid peanut allergies in children, expose them to peanut butter during [infancy](parenting-babies.md).
+- The existence of microplastics in our body systems means it exists, but does *not* necessarily mean it harms us.

 However, chronic exposure to some toxins can be *very* devastating.